 SEUK has a long track record in healthcare; from the establishment of a Social Enterprise Unit in the Department of Health, to the adoption of the Right to Request policy in the NHS.
 We’ve also published several dedicated guides to social enterprise in healthcare.

-Over a third of our members work in the health and social care sector, we are experts in social value as well as at developing cross-sector partnerships to deliver on local health and care challenges.
+A significant group of members work in the health and social care sector, we are experts in social value as well as at developing cross-sector partnerships to deliver on local health and care challenges.
 SEUK works in a number of ways to support and grow the role that social enterprises play in delivering quality health and social care services these include:

 - The Health and Social Care Network